roh1th-s/Chess-Roblox/README.md

 # Chess-Roblox
-A work-in-progress chess engine in Roblox.
+A work-in-progress chess game in Roblox.